 the building owner, identifying the fire protection and life safety features for ongoing maintenance.

-The fire safety plan is provided to you for review and comments.
+The fire safety plan should be provided to the client for review and comments.

-A fire safety plan is no good if it sits on a shelf and is not implemented.
-Implementation of the fire safety plan is one of the most important steps in the fire safety planning process.
-Burns Fire Code Solutions provides a 9-step process for implementing fire safety plans.
+A fire safety plan is of little use if it sits on a shelf and is not implemented.
+Implementation of the fire safety plan is critical in the fire safety planning process.
+The following provides a 9-step process for implementing fire safety plans.

-Retain a current copy of the fire safety plan in the building or the required location.
+Retain a current copy of the fire safety plan in the building or in the required location.

 Train supervisory staff (fire wardens, floor wardens, etc) in their assigned responsibilities before delegating responsibility.